STS-36: Mission summary

-As a Department of Defense operation, STS-36's payload remains officially classified.
+As a Department of Defense operation, STS-36's payload remains officially classified and not many photos from it were released.
 STS-36 launched a single satellite, also described as AFP-731.
 Other objects (1990-019C-G) reportedly appeared in orbit following its deployment.

 It was reported that USA-53 was an Advanced KH-11 photo-reconnaissance satellite, using an all-digital imaging system to return pictures.
-KH-11 satellites are believed to resemble the Hubble Space Telescope in size and shape, as the satellites were shipped in similar containers, and had comparable primary mirror diameters.
+KH-11 satellites are believed to resemble the Hubble Space Telescope in size and shape, as the satellites were shipped in similar containers and had comparable primary mirror diameters.
 USA-53, nicknamed "Misty", was tracked briefly by amateur satellite observers in October and November 1990.

-The mission marked another flight of an 5 kg human skull, which served as the primary element of "Detailed Secondary Objective 469", also known as the In-flight Radiation Dose Distribution (IDRD) experiment.
+The mission marked another flight of an 5 kg human skull, which served as the primary element of "Detailed Secondary Objective 469", also known as the "In-flight Radiation Dose Distribution Experiment" (IDRD).
 This joint NASA/DoD experiment was designed to examine the penetration of radiation into the human cranium during spaceflight.
 The female skull was seated in a plastic matrix, representative of tissue, and sliced into ten layers.
 Hundreds of thermo-luminescent dosimeters were mounted in the skull's layers to record radiation levels at multiple depths.
 This experiment, which also flew on STS-28 and STS-31, was located in the shuttle's mid-deck lockers on all three flights, recording radiation levels at different orbital inclinations.